MOscity/sensor-data-sync/README.md

 # sensor-data-sync
-Processes and time-synchronizes several sensor datas.
+Processes and time-synchronizes several sensor datas with custom scripts.
+Work in Progres...

 ## Systems and Packages required
 Python 3.6+,